DRL-DKS/rl-baselines3-zoo/README.md

 hc = HumanCritic(**args)
 env = HumanReward(env, hc)
 ~~~
-Important to note is that if you want to update the reward model of the HumanCritic and it's done via a callback, then it's important that they share the same HumanCritic.
+Important to note is that if you want to update the reward model of the HumanCritic and it's done via a callback, then it's important that they share the same HumanCritic instance.

 ## Callbacks